sarthak-saxena/JSBundleSize/README.md

 # JS bundle size
 Github action for computing javascript bundle size.
-It calculates & logs JavaScript bundle size on each pull request or commit (customisable).
+It calculates  & logs JavaScript code bundled size on each pull request or commit (customizable).

-With the help of this action developers can now log & check the overall bundle size on commit basis & take necessary actions.
-This action gives gives complete transparency over the bundled size.
+With the help of this action, developers can now log & check the overall code size after compression on per commit basis & take necessary actions.

 Upcoming features:
 Fail check if bundle size exceeds a specific value.